KumarBijayananda/SBA318_A_Simple_Server/readme.txt

 http://localhost:3000/comments/:id  - finds the comment with specified ID with GET method, or can update the comment information with PATCH method and finally can delete a comment with DELETE method.

-http://localhost:3000/users/:id/comments - retrieves all comments by the specified user ID
+http://localhost:3000/users/:id/comments - retrieves all comments by the specified user ID with GET method

-http://localhost:3000/users/:id/comments?postId=<value>   - retrieves all comments by the specified user id on the specific post id.
+http://localhost:3000/users/:id/comments?postId=<value>   - retrieves all comments by specified user id on the specific post id with the GET method

-http://localhost:3000/posts/:id/comments - retrieves all comments by the specified post ID.
+http://localhost:3000/posts/:id/comments - retrieves all comments by the specified post ID with GET method.

-http://localhost:3000/posts/:id/comments?userId=<value>   - retrieves all comments on the specified post id by the specific user id.
+http://localhost:3000/posts/:id/comments?userId=<value>   - retrieves all comments on the specified post id by the specific user id with GET method